 Recognition and Leadership

 As Chavittunadakam entered a difficult period during the 1990s, Britto remained deeply involved.
 He worked with veteran masters, learning from some of the last great practitioners of an earlier generation.
+The revival of interest generated by the Kerala Sangeetha Nataka Akademi’s Chavittunadakam Festival in 1999 helped bring wider recognition to artists like him.

 Over the years, Britto received numerous honours, including awards from the Kerala Folklore Academy, the Sangeetha Nataka Akademi and church-based cultural organisations.
 He trained students across most districts of Kerala and became a familiar name in cultural circles.
 His influence extended beyond performance to preservation, documentation and advocacy.